kunalashar25/learn-javascript/README.md

 This repo will cover all the concepts required to learn javascript from scratch.

+I have created this repo as a part of self-learning and development referring the Udemy Course - [The Complete Javascript Course](https://www.udemy.com/course/the-complete-javascript-course)

 ## Project Structure

 - `fundamentals` → Minute details with examples on each and every topic in javascript